-- 1. Rickard Road extension Transit Boulevard, within the Precinct, is to be designed in accordance with Figure 2-14. - 2.
-The road shall be designed for and sign-posted at a maximum of 60 kph in consultation with Transport for NSW and NSW Roads and Maritime Services.
+- 1. Rickard Road extension Transit Boulevard, within the Precinct, is to be designed in accordance with Figure 2-14 or Figure 2-15. - 2.
+The road shall be designed for and sign-posted at a maximum of 60 kph in consultation with Transport for NSW.
 Intersections are to be designed to accommodate bus manoeuvrability. - 3.
 The design of the road shall consider the electricity easement height clearance and minimum working distance requirement from electricity stanchions.